 If You Must Take Out a Student Loan

-That being said, here are guidelines to follow to make sure student debt doesn’t become a much larger problem for your future than if you had not gone to school in the first place.
+That being said, here are guidelines to follow to ensure student debt doesn’t become a much larger problem for your future than if you had not gone to school in the first place.

 Only the amount you absolutely must have to get by

-It will be tempting to borrow the full amount for which you are eligible.
+It will be tempting to borrow the full amount you are eligible for.
 But that could be more than necessary.
 Be strong.
 Say thanks but no thanks.
-Do not accept more than you need so you can do any number of very foolish things with borrowed funds (all taken from the annals of my mailbox):
+Do not accept more than you need, so you can do any number of very foolish things with borrowed funds (all taken from the annals of my mailbox):

 - invest the excess (this one always amazes me)